MANAGEMENT IN LIVING: CONCEPT AND FOCUS (CONCISE NOTES FOR SHS)

 (iv) Involves decision making.

 It is therefore the process of using the family's resources to meet the family's needs or goals.
 It requires mental work and the physical power of family members.
 Good management of family resources leads to improvement in the quality of living within the family and happiness in the home.
+For more on management practices, check out this resource on management fundamentals.

 Characteristics of Management Situations